dangthanhan507/dangthanhan507.github.io/prereq-notes/index.md

 has_children: true
 ---

 My notes on general mafs such that I can understand the graph mafs.
+Now I just want to understand things in general not just graph mafs.